pedro-albino-duarte/VariGene/README.md

    ```

 8. View the generated MultiQC report:
-   Open the file `/multiqc_outputs/multiqc_report.html` in your VariGene directory.
+   Open the file `/multiqc_outputs/multiqc_report.html` in your VariGene local directory.

 ---